 - Drive at the Great Ocean Road, renting a car in Melbourne is a budget-friendly deal.

-- World Heritage-listed Lord Howe Island is a guaranteed paradise, takes then 2 hours from Sydney and Brisbane.
+- World Heritage-listed Lord Howe Island is a guaranteed paradise, which takes then 2 hours from Sydney and Brisbane.

 - Although the Hot Air Balloon ride is an expensive deal but is one hell of an experience one should definitely check out.